On relativistic dynamical tides: subtleties and calibration: Introduction

 Many of the studies of tidal physics in a general-relativistic setting focused on static (or adiabatic) tides, neglecting the time dependence of tides.
 The static-response approximation is appropriate during the earlier part of the late inspiral stage, when the orbital separation is not too small and changes in the internal structure occur on timescales much longer than the orbital period.
 However, as the separation shrinks due to gravitational-wave emission, the spacetime becomes highly dynamical.
 Then, the effect of {\it dynamical tides}, in which the time dependence of tidal responses during orbital motion is not negligible, may become significant for highly accurate and precise modeling of gravitational waveforms.
 Indeed, Refs.~\cite{Hinderer:2016eia,Steinhoff:2016rfi} pointed out the importance of including dynamical tides in waveform templates.

 The dissipative part of the dynamical tidal effect involves {\it tidal heating}, also often referred to as tidal dissipation, which captures the exchange of energy and angular momentum of the body and an external tidal environment.
 The {\it tidal dissipation numbers}~(TDNs), which quantify tidal heating, first appear at 2.5PN~(4PN) order for a spinning~(nonspinning) body in a PN waveform~\cite{Poisson:1994yf,Tagoshi:1997jy,Alvi:2001mx,Poisson:2004cw}.
-For a BH with modest spin, the dissipative mechanism drives spinup, potentially giving rise to highly spinning BHs observable with gravitational-wave interferometers.
+For a BH with modest spin, the dissipative mechanism drives spin up, potentially giving rise to highly spinning BHs observable with gravitational-wave interferometers.
 If the BH spin is sufficiently high compared to a typical length scale of tidal environments, superradiant scattering is induced, leading to the extraction of BH energy and angular momentum during the inspiral stage.
-Tidal heating is important particularly in extreme-mass-ratio inspirals because the effect can contribute to thousands of orbital cycles if the primary is a BH~\cite{Hughes:2001jr,Price:2001un,Datta:2024vll}.
+Tidal heating is important particularly in extreme-mass-ratio inspirals because the effect can contribute to thousands of orbital cycles if the primary is a BH~\cite{Hughes:2001jr,Price:2001un,Datta:2019euh,Datta:2019epe,Datta:2020rvo,Datta:2024vll}.
 Note also that the dissipative mechanism could be a discriminator of exotic compact objects with Planckian corrections at the horizon scale~\cite{Maselli:2017cmm}.
+The tidal heating allows one to infer the nature of the constituents of lower mass-gap binaries~\cite{Datta:2020gem}.
+It may be possible to precisely test the horizon presence or absence in third-generation detectors~\cite{Mukherjee:2022wws}.

 The next-to-leading conservative tidal effect is quantified by a set of {\it dynamical tidal Love numbers}~(dTLNs), appearing first at 8PN order~\cite{Hinderer:2007mb,Hinderer:2016eia} in gravitational waveforms.
 Accurate waveform modeling at the late stage of the inspiral phase requires inclusion of the dynamical effects~\cite{Hinderer:2016eia,Steinhoff:2016rfi}.
 Neglecting dynamical tides may lead to a large systematic bias in determining tidal deformability and matter equation of state of neutron stars~\cite{Pratten:2021pro}.
 With dynamical tides, fundamental oscillation mode frequencies for neutron stars in GW170817 have been constrained~\cite{Pratten:2019sed}.
 Dynamical tides will further unveil important properties of compact objects~\cite{Poisson:2020vap,Katagiri:2023yzm,Chakraborty:2023zed,Saketh:2023bul,HegadeKR:2024agt}.